 Feeling Helpless In The Wake Of President Trump’s Actions?
-Here’s How To Take Action
+Here’s How To Take Action [Opinion]

 Phone Calls Work

-Per an article on Vox published in November of 2016, just after the Trump election, Emily Ellsworth, a blogger who used to work for a Congressional representative, shared her opinion on how to impact your local Congressman.
+Per an article on Vox published in November of 2016, just after the Trump election, Emily Ellsworth, a blogger who used to work for a congressional representative, shared her opinion on how to impact your local congressman.

 I worked for Congress for 6 years, and here's what I learned about how they listen to constituents.